 Local economies do not operate in isolation, and are influenced by and interact with wider regional, national and international economies.
-As such, it is obvoius that there are limits to the ability of a local authority to determine economic change.
+There are limits to the ability of a local authority to determine economic change.

 In that context there are broader national strategies and economic policy influences of relevance to Rushmoor over the past few years, including: